Sathvik-Rao/PasswordManager/README.md

 - **Encryption/Decryption Password**: The encryption/decryption password is crucial for accessing stored data.
 It is not stored on the server, so if forgotten, there is no way to recover the data.

-Sure, here's the updated information integrated into your README.md file:

----

 ## Configuration Changes